Four local agencies received a financial boost today with the help of Yuba Water Agency.

 The structure that the district uses to deliver water to the community of Camptonville, known as the Campbell Gulch diversion structure, sustained damage from high creek flows as a result of major rain events.

-The $51,000 grant provides funding for the district to plan, design and repair the structure, so that the community’s drinking water won’t be compromised by another high-flow event.
+The $51,000 grant provides funding for the district to plan, design and determine the cost for repairs to the structure, which will help ensure that the community’s drinking water won’t be compromised by another high-flow event.

 Yuba Water Agency is able to fund these repairs because it will help ensure a sustainable water supply for Camptonville’s residents.